-In the next part of my empirical analyses, I construct the simple pharmaceutical option factor to control for the exposure of option anomalies to options on pharmaceuticals.
+In the next part of my analysis, I construct a simple pharmaceutical option factor to control for the exposure of option anomalies to options on pharmaceuticals.
 The factor yields highly significant returns of 1.1% per month.
 Controlling for option risk factors does not eliminate the pharmaceutical factor's significant regression alphas.
 Interestingly, the pharmaceutical factor loads most heavily on the historical option risk premium, which is constructed based on an option momentum signal introduced by Heston, Jones, Khorram, Li, and Mo (2023).
-The strong relation between the pharmaceutical factor and option momentum effects indicates the persistent return premium that options on pharmaceuticals demand.
-Regressing option anomaly returns on the pharmaceutical factor eliminates the statistical significance of the cash holding anomaly.
-Mean returns of other anomaly characteristics tend to remain significant but reduce by roughly 50% in magnitude.
+The strong relation between the pharmaceutical factor and option momentum effects indicates a persistent return premium that writing options on pharmaceuticals demands.
+Regressing option anomaly returns on the pharmaceutical factor eliminates the statistical significance of the cash anomaly.
+The mean returns of other anomaly characteristics tend to remain significant but decrease by roughly 50% in magnitude.
 Combining the pharmaceutical factor with industry-demeaned options risk factors fully explains the remaining anomaly profits.
-I consider industry-adjusted risk factors to account for these factors being overly exposed to pharmaceutical options.
+I consider industry-demeaned risk factors to account for the fact that these factors may be overly exposed to pharmaceutical options.

-My baseline analysis suggests that comparatively large cash holdings characterize pharmaceutical stocks.
-Previous literature on corporate cash holdings indicates that firms with considerable growth potential accumulate higher cash reserves under a precautionary savings motive to invest in profitable investment opportunities when alternative outside funding is challenging to obtain (Bates, Kahle, & Stulz, 2009; Opler, Pinkowitz, Stulz, & Williamson, 1999).
+My baseline analysis suggests that pharmaceutical stocks tend to have comparatively large cash holdings.
+Previous literature on corporate cash holdings suggests that firms with considerable growth potential accumulate higher cash reserves under a precautionary savings motive, investing in profitable opportunities when alternative outside funding is challenging to obtain (Bates, Kahle, & Stulz, 2009; Opler, Pinkowitz, Stulz, & Williamson, 1999).
 Firms with elevated growth potential and cash holdings typically have high R&D expenditures and intangible assets (Begenau & Palazzo, 2021; Falato, Kadyrzhanova, Sim, & Steri, 2022).
 Pharmaceuticals are prime examples of such firms.
 Therefore, the observation of high returns on options on pharmaceuticals aligns with Andreou, Bali, Kagkadis, and Lambertides (2024), who document the overvaluation of options written on stocks with high growth potential.
-I verify that pharmaceuticals indeed display by far higher values of future growth opportunities than other stocks, and are further characterized by large values of related variables such as
+I verify that pharmaceuticals indeed display by far higher values of future growth opportunities than other stocks, and are further characterized by large values of related variables such as R&D intensity.

-R&D intensity.
 Again, regressing option strategies based on growth potential variables on the pharmaceutical option factor explains their significant returns.
 At the same time, similar to the cash anomaly, controlling for option risk factors alone is insufficient to explain these option anomalies.
 Hence, my results indicate that the results in Andreou et al. (2024) are, at least to a large extent, driven by options on pharmaceuticals.

-Next, I generalize my results to 140 option anomaly strategies based on stock characteristics from Jensen, Kelly, and Pedersen (2023).
+Next, I generalize my results to 141 option anomaly strategies based on stock characteristics from Jensen, Kelly, and Pedersen (2023).
 I confirm the presence of an option anomaly zoo with roughly half of these strategies formed on arbitrary characteristics exhibiting an absolute t-statistic above 3.
 Controlling for the pharmaceutical factor alone reduces the number of significant sorting strategies by half.
 Combining the pharmaceutical factor with industry-demeaned risk factors eliminates the significance of all but a handful of strategies.
 Including the pharmaceutical factor incrementally improves the pricing performance of option factors, especially for anomalies and sorting characteristics with a higher exposure to the pharmaceutical industry.
 Clusters of such stock-level characteristics are Value, Profitability, and Low Leverage, as pharmaceuticals tend to exhibit high valuation ratios, low profitability, and low asset tangibility.